-(1) Connect one lead of a test ammeter to one terminal of a fully charged battery.
-Connect a jumper wire to the other terminal of the battery, and ground it to the alternator end shield.
-Connect the other ammeter lead to the field terminal of the alternator.

-(2) Slowly rotate the alternator rotor by hand.
+- (1) Connect the positive lead of a test ammeter to the positive terminal of a fully charged battery.
+Connect a jumper wire to the negative terminal of the battery, and ground it to the alternator end shield.
+Connect the test ammeter negative lead to the field terminal of the alternator. - (2) Slowly rotate the alternator rotor by hand.
 Observe the ammeter reading.
 The field coil draw should be 2.3 amperes to 2.7 amperes at 12 volts.